hseera/update-dynamodb-capacity/README.md

 ### Execution

 ```
-1: Once above prequisites are setup, execute the python script
+Once above prequisites are setup, execute the python script
 ```

 ## Improvements

 * Check when was the table last changed to On-Demand capacity.
 If it was less than 24 hours than reduce the Provisioned capacity else change it to On-Demand.
+* Improve on the get() function call.
+In future if AWS changes the json structure, this call if fail.
+Need to come up with a better approach.
 ## Authors

 * **Harinder Seera** - *Initial work* - [OzPerf](https://ozperf.com/)